-Research center for Advanced Robotics and Intelligent Automation focuses on “Seven Wonders of Robotics” including: i) Bio-inspired robotics, ii) Soft robotics, iii) Medical robotics, iv) Inspection robotics, v) Service robotics, vi) Industrial robotics, and vii) Cognitive robotics.
+Research center for Advanced Robotics and Intelligent Automation (established in 2020) focuses on “Seven Wonders of Robotics” including: i) Bio-inspired robotics, ii) Soft robotics, iii) Medical robotics, iv) Inspection robotics, v) Service robotics, vi) Industrial robotics, and vii) Cognitive robotics.

 ARIA has also the following aspects:

 “Developing Advanced Robotics and Intelligent Automation Solutions for Societal, Scientific and Industrial Challenges”

 “Providing in-depth Knowledge and Services in the Field of Robotics and AI”